Functions

 Assembler function body definition

-keyword followed by one or several assembler commands, represented as strings.
+keyword, followed by one or more assembler commands written as strings.

 int inc_then_negate(int x) asm "INC" "NEGATE";